llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

 ### Initialization with FromInlet

-The `FromInlet` utility maps Container data directly to C++ structs.
+The `FromInlet` template maps Container data directly to C++ structs.

 Here is a struct for the mesh metadata for our 2D Cartesian mesh from the last example:
 ```cpp